Invariance of success probability in Grover's quantum search under local noise with memory: Grover Search: The noiseless case and our noise model

-It is easy to understand the situation by considering that the $m$ noisy qubits become connected to another degree of freedom which we denote as the \textit{walker}.\ The walker has two orthogonal states $|g\rangle$ and $|g'\rangle$ and at each time step, it performs a transition between these states with some well-defined probability.\ A schematic diagram is shown in Fig.~\ref{fig:Markovian probabilities}.\ When it transitions to $|g'\rangle$, all the $m$ qubits connected to it are rotated by a unitary $U$ and the other $(n-m)$ are left as they were.\ When it transitions to $|g\rangle$, all the $n$ qubits connected to it are left as they were.\ Thus, with each time step (iteration), application of an ideal unitary Grover operator $G$ is followed by each of the following with some corresponding probabilities: \begin{enumerate} \item[($I$)] any $m$ out of $n$ qubits are rotated by a unitary $U$, i.e., walker is in state $|g'\rangle$, or, \item[($II$)] all the $n$ qubits are left untouched, i.e., walker is in state $|g\rangle$.\ \end{enumerate} We assume the transition probabilities for $|g\rangle \leftrightarrow |g'\rangle$ to be determined by the dichotomous Markov chain considered in~\cite{Macchia}, and described by Eqs.~\eqref{eq:1} and~\eqref{eq:2} (in Appendix~\ref{app:Markovian}).\ To make the situation clearer, let us say that after the $(t-1)^{\text{th}}$ noisy Grover iteration, the $n$ qubit register is in a state given by the density matrix $\rho_{t-1}$.\ \textit{After} the noisy \((t)^{\text{th}}\) iteration, the register will be a convex mixture of the following two possible states:
+Time evolution under the time-correlated noise is easier to describe if we incorporate an extra (not necessarily physical) degree of freedom, the \textit{walker}, which we can trace out after the evolution of the composite register-walker state.
+The walker helps to keep track of the fluctuating coupling strength $\xi_t$ introduced in Sec.~\ref{sec:physical_scenario}.
+The walker has two orthogonal states: $|g\rangle$ and $|g'\rangle$ and at each time step, it performs a transition between these two states with some well-defined probability.
+Particularly, it is in the state $|g'\rangle$ when $\xi_t=1$, and in $|g\rangle$ when $\xi_t=0$.
+A schematic diagram is shown in Fig.~\ref{fig:Markovian probabilities}.
+When it transitions to $|g'\rangle$, all the $m$ qubits connected to it are rotated by a unitary $U$ and the other $(n-m)$ are left as they were.
+When it transitions to $|g\rangle$, all the $n$ qubits connected to it are left as they were.
+Thus, at each time step, application of an ideal unitary Grover operator $G$ is followed by each of the following with some corresponding probabilities: \begin{enumerate} \item[($I$)] any $m$ out of $n$ qubits are rotated by a unitary $U$, i.e., walker is in state $|g'\rangle$, or, \item[($II$)] all the $n$ qubits are left untouched, i.e., walker is in state $|g\rangle$. \end{enumerate} To make the situation clearer, let us say that after the $(t-1)^{\text{th}}$ noisy Grover iteration, the register is in a state given by the density matrix $\rho_{t-1}$.
+After the noisy \(t^{\text{th}}\) iteration, the register will be a convex mixture of the following two possible states: